-Treating Immune Deficiency
+Helping Address Immune Deficiency

 After you contact your vet about your dog’s symptoms, they may perform bloodwork to assess the quality of your dog’s immune cells.
 They may also do genetic testing, especially if your dog’s breed is predisposed to immune deficiency disorders.

 Proper hygiene.
-Keeping your canine clean is a crucial factor in boosting his immune health.
+Keeping your canine clean is a crucial factor in supporting his immune health.
 While the immune system does naturally fight off bacteria and germs, washing your dog on a regular basis is still important.
 If you keep your pup clean, the immune system is able to focus on the more threatening bacteria.
 If your dog is TOO clean, though, this can actually be counterproductive and weaken the immune system.
 Talk to your vet if you’re unsure about how to maintain a healthy hygiene balance.

 Reduce stress.
 Stress isn’t just a mental health issue.
 If your dog is frequently stressed, his immune system can be compromised, resulting in additional health ailments.
 Exercise is a good way to release pent-up energy, which can sometimes turn into stress.
 It’s also a good idea to keep as much of a routine as possible—dogs like to be able to predict what’s coming next, whether it’s a nap, meal, or playtime.
 Crate training can also be an effective long-term solution for soothing a stressed out pooch.